DanSJohnson/dqrobotics_legged_robots_build/README.md

 ## To Do

 Because this fork is still under development, some functionality is not yet implemented.
 Functionality which is planned to be implemented, but which has not been yet, includes:
-- Functions for the pose Jacobian derivative in DQ_FreeFloatingBase and DQ_LeggedRobot.
+- Functions for the pose Jacobian derivative in DQ_FreeFloatingBase and DQ_LeggedRobot (currently calls to these functions will result in an exception being raised).
-- Ensuring that the controllers shipped with DQ_Robotics can be used with DQ_LeggedRobot objects.
+- Ensuring that the controllers shipped with DQ_Robotics can be used with DQ_LeggedRobot objects (at time of writing this has not been tested).